 - confusion or delirium, especially in older people

-Your doctor will begin by conducting a physical examination.
-He or she may take your temperature to look for a fever.
+Your doctor will begin by conducting a physical exam.
+They may take your temperature to look for a fever.
 Your doctor will also use a stethoscope to listen to your lungs.
-He or she is listening for a bubbling or wheezing sound that is common with this condition.
-Your doctor will also listen to various places on your chest to identify areas where it is harder to hear your breathing, indicating that they are affected by bronchopneumonia.
+They’re listening for a bubbling or wheezing sound that’s common with this condition.
+Your doctor will also listen to various places on your chest to identify areas where it’s harder to hear your breathing, indicating the presence of bronchopneumonia.

-Your doctor may diagnose you based on a physical examination or you may be sent for tests to rule out other possible causes.
+Your doctor may diagnose you based on a physical exam.
+They may also send you for tests to rule out other possible causes.

 Your doctor may order a complete blood count (CBC) to look at the number of white blood cells in your blood.
 An elevated number of white blood cells may indicate a bacterial infection.
-Your doctor may also have your blood tested to determine which virus, bacterium, or fungus is causing your bronchopneumonia.
+Your doctor may also test your blood to determine the virus, bacterium, or fungus causing the bronchopneumonia.

 A chest X-ray is one of the best ways to diagnose this condition.
-This test uses electromagnetic radiation to create a picture of the lungs and chest, which can allow your doctor to locate areas that are affected by bronchopneumonia.
+This test uses electromagnetic radiation to create a picture of the lungs and chest.
+This allows your doctor to find areas affected by bronchopneumonia.

-If you are quite ill, your doctor may order more tests to get information about the severity of your illness as well as what is causing the condition:
+If you’re very ill, your doctor may order more tests to get information about the severity of your illness and what’s causing the condition.

-- A computed tomography (CT) scan produces a picture similar to an X-ray but in more detail.
-This will tell your doctor where the infection is occurring in your lungs.
+- A CT scan produces a picture similar to an X-ray but in more detail.
+This will tell your doctor where the infection is in your lungs.

 - A sputum culture tests a sample of mucus from your lungs to determine the cause of the infection.

 - A bronchoscopy involves putting a camera down your throat to look at your bronchial tubes.
-This can be done to determine if there are other factors causing your bronchopneumonia.
+This can determine if there are other factors causing your bronchopneumonia.

-- Finally, your doctor may order a pulse oximetry.
-This test requires you to put a sensor on your finger and measures the amount of oxygen in your blood.
-The results of this test can tell your doctor the extent or severity of the infection and its effect on your ability to absorb oxygen.
+- Finally, your doctor may order a pulse oximetry, which involves putting a sensor on your finger.
+It measures the amount of oxygen in your blood.
+The results of this test can tell your doctor the severity of the infection and your ability to absorb oxygen.

-Viral bronchopneumonia normally does not require medical treatment and improves on its own in one to two weeks.
+Viral bronchopneumonia normally doesn’t require medical treatment and improves on its own in one to two weeks.
 Antivirals can help reduce the length of your illness and the severity of your symptoms.

-If you have bacterial bronchopneumonia, your doctor will prescribe antibiotics to destroy the bacteria causing the infection.
+If you have bacterial bronchopneumonia, your doctor will prescribe antibiotics.
+Antibiotics will destroy the bacteria causing the infection.
 Most people feel better within one to three days after starting antibiotics.
-However, it is important that you finish your entire course of antibiotics to prevent the infection from returning.
+It’s important that you finish your entire course of antibiotics to prevent the infection from returning.

 Your doctor may also suggest a fever reducer or cough medication for both viral and bacterial bronchopneumonia.
-These medications can help relieve your symptoms, but will not cure you.
+These medications can help relieve your symptoms, but they won’t cure you.